Diamondbacks vs. Nationals Player Props Betting Odds

-Player prop bet odds for Christian Walker, Alex Call and others are available when the Arizona Diamondbacks host the Washington Nationals at Chase Field on Friday at 9:40 PM ET.
+The Arizona Diamondbacks host the Washington Nationals at Chase Field on Saturday at 8:10 PM ET.
+Those looking to place a player prop wager can find odds for Christian Walker and others in this contest.

 Bet on this matchup or its props with DraftKings!